 More useful - peer reviewers also consider the importance of your paper to others in your field.

 For more information and advice on how to get published, please see our blog series here.

 How peer review works

-The peer review process can be single-blind, double-blind or open.
+The peer review process can be single-blind, double-blind, open or transparent.